Introductions to the Different YubiKey Series

 UNDEFINED 0x00 N/A N/A

-Keychain with USB-A 0x01 0x41 0x81
+Keychain, USB-A 0x01 0x41 0x81

-Nano with USB-A 0x02 N/A 0x82
+Nano, USB-A 0x02 N/A 0x82

-Keychain with USB-C 0x03 0x43 0x83
+Keychain, USB-C 0x03 0x43 0x83

-Nano with USB-C 0x04 N/A 0x84
+Nano, USB-C 0x04 N/A 0x84

 Firmware

-The firmware version on a YubiKey or an HSM therefore determines whether or not a feature or a capability is available to that device.
+The firmware version on a YubiKey or an HSM determines whether or not a feature or a capability is available to that device.
 The quickest and most convenient way to determine your device’s firmware version is to use the YubiKey Manager tool (ykman), a lightweight software package installable on any OS.
 The YubiKey Manager has both a graphical user interface (GUI) and a command line interface (CLI).

 Yubico submitted the firmware for releases 5.4.2 and 5.4.3 to NIST and the organization approved the certification.
 The certificates can be found here.